ThingLabsIo/ThingLabsIo.github.io/pages/workshop/cs/05-sending-telemetry.md

 }
 {% endhighlight %}

-In _SensorTmer\_Tick_ you will call two methods - one to read the sensor data in, and one to set the state of the LED.
+In _SensorTmer\_Tick_ you will call two methods: one to read the sensor data in, and one to set the state of the LED.

 1. Use the Visual Studio light bulb feature to create the __ReadAdc()__ method.